Unit Testing in Node.js: A Comprehensive Guide for Developers

 npm test

-nyc will generate a coverage report after running the tests.
-By default, it will create an HTML report in the coverage directory.
+nyc will produce a coverage report on completion of the tests.
+It will automatically generate an HTML report in the coverage folder.

-Jest: If you’re using Jest as your testing framework, it has built-in support for generating code coverage reports.
+Jest: In the case that you are using Jest as your testing framework, it has the inbuilt features of creating code coverage reports.

-Modify your test command in the package.json file to include the –coverage flag:
+Adjust the test command in the package.json file to have a -coverage flag:

 "scripts": {